JohnDevlopment/doctool/README.md

 Used to denote an argument, either to a function or a signal.
 Italicizes the tag-parameter.

+&bullet; `at`
+Prepends an at-sign to the tag-parameter.

 &bullet; `b`
 Emboldens the tag-parameter.